redxtech/redxtech/readme.md

 You can find my professional work at [@gabedunn](https://github.com/gabedunn), and my archived projects at [@gabedunn-archive](https://github.com/gabedunn-archive).

-I'm a linux enthusiast, free & open source software contributor & maintainer, and thing-automator.
+I'm a linux enthusiast, free & open source software contributor & maintainer, and automator of anything that I can.

 I like to license most of my projects with the [MIT license](https://choosealicense.com/licenses/mit/), but I would use the [GPLv3](https://choosealicense.com/licenses/gpl-3.0/) for complete applications.